rippinrobr/hockeydb/README.md

 hockeydb
 ========

 hockeydb contains code to load the Hockey Database CSV files into databases for multiple RDBMSs.
-Has the data-loader code and SCHEMA/Data .
+The database structure is exactly the same as the CSV files except for the Master.csv file, for the master table I added an id column so I could us it as a primary key.
+All other tables mimic the CSV fils.
 I've included the Hockey Database README file with the addition of the id column I added to the master table so I could add a primary key to the table.

+The Hockey Database README starts below
 =============================
 Hockey Database version 7.0, Jun.
 23, 2012